 Another round of attacks and hate letters and threats…I made many enemies for writing those carefully chosen words.
 Laughable, isn’t it?

 When I did press for the pictorial book, I had to continue to be very careful.
-As revealed in Sweethearts, Ann Eddy asked Emily West to show up at my radio interview with Thomas Cassidy.
+As revealed in my later book Sweethearts, Ann Eddy asked Emily West to show up at my radio interview with Thomas Cassidy.
 To make sure that I – quote – “didn’t spill the beans”.
 Which Emily did.
 Sat across from me and stared me down, daring me to open my mouth.
 Well, folks, I was still a wimpy coward and my voice quaked in that interview as I said nothing of importance.

 But even in a newspaper interview, I tried to hint again at the truth, saying that the marriage between Jeanette and Gene ENDURED all their lives.

 As I had hoped, post publication, new people came forward with information, several who knew that I knew…and so felt freer to speak openly.
+The book was a selection of the Entertainment Book Club and I had many people reach out with anecdotes to share.

 I met Diane Goodrich at my first Jeanette fan club and to my surprise, she was NOT afraid to talk.
 She had known Nelson through her father and she had several lengthy conversations with Nelson alone during a period of time when his life was at a low point.
 He and Jeanette were broken up and he was re-examining how it had all gone south, what he did to contribute to the scene but mostly how he had loved Jeanette despite everything, stuck with her through thick and thin but finally she dumped him.
 She was through with him and now much time had passed and he was finally coming to terms with it and trying to move on with his life.
 This was August 1951, by the way.